haskellfoundation/hs-opt-handbook.github.io/src/Preliminaries/what_makes_fast_hs.rst

 Excessive pointer chasing is a form of superfluous computation; our program is doing more work than it needs in order to compute the result.
-It occurs anytime our programs dereference a pointer to retrieve a value instead of just referencing the value itself, thereby creating an extra layer of unnecessary indirection.
+It occurs anytime our programs de-reference a pointer to retrieve a value instead of just referencing the value itself, thereby creating an extra layer of unnecessary indirection.
 In Haskell programs this most often occurs when we write programs without thinking about their memory representation; and especially around